-I revisited a podcast I was co-hosting—from a fixed mindset to a growth mindset.
-Growing starts with starting and our belief to grow.
-Exploring topics to nurture and triggering our curiosity.
+From a fixed mindset to a growth mindset.
+Growing starts with starting and our belief to succeed.
+Exploring topics to nurture and trigger our curiosity.
 Reading.
 Watching.
 Hearing.
 Drawing.
 At large.
-Starting with small steps.
-Just doing it.
-Just trying.
+Starting with small steps and just doing it and just trying.

 How about the growth mindset of humans and machines?